 La Rotonde: Previously the Eden-Roc Pavilion tea room, this elegant piano bar is a pleasurable place for a sunset drink with a stellar wine list and cocktail menu.

 Rich in history – Marc Chagall used to sketch here and soiree attendees used to escape here for secret trysts – there are 33 cabanas including 2 that function as a Spa Suite and ‘Bio and Zen’ cabana ideal for a piece of solitude.

 Gérard, Christophe and Giovanni attend to cabana guests, keeping a steady supply of drinks flowing and service of mouth-watering lunches featuring all the regional flavours of Southern France.
 The cabanas upgraded from ice buckets and have retro coolers to keep your champagne suitably chilled in the Riviera heat.
 Don’t expect cabana staff to spill any secrets, their lips are sealed though Giovanni once stopped football star Ronaldinho who hadn’t rented a cabana.

 Health & Wellness

-For those seeking relaxation or rejuvenation, The Spa Eden-Roc Sisley has a sauna, a steam room and an experience shower to soothe muscles before indulging in deluxe treatments using products by Sisley and the organic brand Bamford.
-There is also a beauty and hair salon with an extensive menu for nail care and make up.
+For those seeking relaxation or rejuvenation at the hotel, The Spa Eden-Roc Sisley has a sauna, a steam room and an experience shower to soothe muscles before indulging in deluxe treatments using products by Sisley and the organic brand Bamford.
+There is also a beauty and hair salon at the hotel with an extensive menu for nail care and make up.